ChadMcKinney/Dirac-Sea-Engine/README.md

 ## About

-This is a research project for what a game engine could look like when rendering, animation, and physics are based signed distance fields.
+This is a research project for what a game engine could look like when rendering, animation, and physics are based on signed distance fields.

 Here's a linke to a short demo of SDF rendering in the engine, which shows how unique shapes and transformations are possible: